Becoming Forestry England

 The nation's forests are the largest area for outdoor recreation in the country, including our beautiful national parks.
 We get around 226 million visits each year.

-We have a long history of welcoming visits from the public, and we continue to make our woodlands accessible to people on bike, horseback and on foot.
+We have a long history of welcoming visits from the public, and we continue to make our woodlands accessible to people on bike, horseback, wheels and on foot.